gvwilson/thirdbit/src/fiction/bear/index.md

 horse on the rump.
 The animal didn't need any encouragement.
 It galloped heavily away.

-Behind them, the tornado picked up Muddh's magic mirror and smashed it to the ground once again, then whirled off toward Apple Bridge.
+Behind them, the tornado picked up Mukh's magic mirror and smashed it to the ground once again, then whirled off toward Apple Bridge.

 </section>